-Bushtits are common birds within their range that adjust well to suburbs, and since 1966 their populations have been stable, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 3.2 million, with 70 percent living in the U.S., 2 percent in Canada, and 27 percent in Mexico.
-They rate an 11 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Bushtit populations are relatively stable, and they are common birds within their range that adjust well to suburbs.
+However, numbers slightly declined between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 3.2 million, with 70% living in the U.S., 2% in Canada, and 27% in Mexico.
+They rate an 11 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.

 Resident.
 Bushtits do not move south in winter, although individuals in mountains may move to lower altitudes during cold weather.